kristinaleilani/2bRAD-workshop/README.md

 STX_spatial.R explores the distribution of cryptic genetic lineages across the map.
 STX_environment.R finds genotype-environment associations using gradient forest.

+The Spatial_interpolation folder contains the R script and input files to interpolate environmental variables across the seascape.
+Each csv contains water quality observations collected by the U.S. Virgin Islands Department fo Planning and Natural Resources, which is publicly available at [waterqualitydata.us](https://www.waterqualitydata.us/).

 Additionally, environmental heterogeneity across the St. Croix seascape can be summarized into ecoregions using STX_envPCA.R And lastly, cryptic lineages within each species can be combined into a community abundance matrix, and associations between cryptic communities and ecoregions can be explored in Ecoregions.R